yfsun0920/DH110-2023Spring/Assignments/A03/README.md

 ### Reflection
-Through the research process, I learned about the needs, preferences, and challenges families face when engaging in fitness activities together.
+Through the research process, I built empathy with my participant and tried to understand her by putting myself into her situation.
+By understanding from her perspectives I tried to give up all the preassumptions I had before.
+I learned about the needs, preferences, and challenges families face when engaging in fitness activities together.
 Personalization and flexibility become important to keep all family members motivated.
-Additionally, I gained insights into the role technology can play in supporting family fitness activities and bridging gaps in communication, motivation, and engagement.
+I also gained insights into the role technology can play in supporting family fitness activities and bridging gaps in communication, motivation, and engagement.

 I also find out a lot of problems when I am review the recording and transcript.
 There are many thing I can improve if I do it again in the future.
 First, I should prepare a more comprehensive interview guideline.
 Merely having a list of questions was not sufficient.
 Sometimes, participant's answers were unrelated to the questions I wanted to ask, requiring me to provide more guidance and instruction to help her express thoughts.
 Moreover, I need to be more flexible in adapting my questions during the process.
 I noticed that the participant occasionally addressed questions I planned to ask later, but I still repeated the questions, which was unnecessary.